 One of the features from those extra DVDs was the story of Rayner Unwin, a lifelong friend of Tolkien’s (and a god among men).
 Most of the nerd folk know all about Tolkien writing the books and the whole thing about them being split into a trilogy, which he hated, but I’d never heard anyone mention Rayner Unwin before.
 I don’t care who you are, I don’t care if you’re a fan of the books or not, I don’t care if you think the movies are the worst shit since the STAR WARS prequels, and I don’t care how busy you are, you need to watch this video and you need to watch it now (it’s three and a half minutes, suck it up and click play):

 Alright.
 Now ask yourself whether or not you think anything like that would happen today.
 What are the chances that a publishing executive today would give an editor permission to lose money on a book?
-If that story doesn’t impress and inspire you, you’re the reason the world we currently occupy is so fucked.
+If that story doesn’t impress and inspire you, then you’re the reason the world is terrible (no offense).

-I feel like I could go on for at least another few paragraphs about how happy this story makes me but this time, I think I’ll just shut up and let the video speak for itself.
+I feel like I could go on for at least another few paragraphs but just this once, I think I’ll shut up.